Supermarket chains begin terminating ‘hero’ pay to workers during pandemic

 Fred Meyer spokesman Jeffrey Temple confirmed that the chain will also end its bonus pay program on May 16.

-In a private bulletin to staffers May 1, accessible only by an employee password, Kroger CEO Rodney McMullen thanked workers for playing a critical role during a challenging time and said he is beginning to see “a slow return to normal in many areas of our business and in businesses across the country.’’
+In a private bulletin to staffers May 1 reviewed by The Seattle Times, Kroger CEO Rodney McMullen thanked workers for playing a critical role during a challenging time and said he is beginning to see “a slow return to normal in many areas of our business and in businesses across the country.’’
 McMullen said the hero bonus through May 16 “is expected to be the final extension.’’

 He did not go into detail about what the phasing out might entail.

 In response to Kroger’s announcement, grocery workers’ unions are calling on the public to support employees in California, Colorado, Oregon, Washington and Wyoming by asking Kroger to maintain the extra $2 an hour in pay.
-They also want the public to join them in pressuring the company to improve store safety practices and provide testing to all employees as COVID-19 continues to impact local communities.
+They also want the public to join them in pressuring the company to improve store safety practices and provide coronavirus testing to all employees as COVID-19 continues to impact local communities.

-“The pandemic exposed how little corporations pay many workers, workers on whom the public deeply depends,” John Grant, president of United Food and Commercial Workers Local 770 in California, said in a release.
-“With all eyes on essential workers during the pandemic, grocery corporations were quick to capitalize on the good PR of raising wages, but they cannot justify taking them away, especially since they have continued to do business while so many other businesses are closed and their profits are record high.”
+“We have been working hard from day one of this crisis, putting our own health at risk to serve our community, and now Kroger’s response is to say that they are going to take away our pay,” Chuck Svac, a member of United Food and Commercial Workers union Local 21 and employed at the Fred Meyer store in Port Orchard, said in a release.
+“Meanwhile in many stores they are still dropping the ball on limiting the number of people in the store at one time to allow proper social distancing.”

+Steve Chandler, secretary-treasurer of Teamsters Local 38 in Everett, said in a release: “We will continue to recognize and support the frontline workers through this COVID-19 crisis and beyond and demand that their employer do the same by continuing to pay the $2.00/hr ‘HERO’ pay and provide a safe working environment for these workers.

 Cincinnati-based Kroger was one of the last major supermarket chains to introduce some type of bonus or hazard pay.
 Safeway, Albertson’s, Walmart, Trader Joe’s and Whole Foods had already done so in prior weeks after employees expressed concern about customers and staffers spreading the coronavirus and their fear of coming to work.